breezy-team/loggerhead/docs/serve-branches.rst

 .. cmdoption:: --allow-writes

-    Allow writing to the Bazaar server.
+    Allow writing to the Breezy server.

     Setting this option keeps Loggerhead from adding a 'readonly+' prefix to the base URL of the branch.
 The only effect of suppressing this prefix